ryanpcmcquen/scrollEvents/README.md

 # scrollEvents
-A pure JavaScript library to do stuff on scroll events.
+A pure JavaScript library to do stuff on scroll events. :zap:

 `scrollEvents` gets you up and running in no time with scroll events.